-The George Hull Centre will not collect, use or disclose personal health information without a client’s consent, or his or her parent’s or substitute decision maker’s consent, or as required by law.
-For most health care purposes, consent is implied as a result of consent to treatment.
+The George Hull Centre will not collect, use or disclose personal health information and/or personal information (hereafter called ‘client information’) without a client’s consent, or his or her parent’s or substitute decision maker’s consent, or as required by law.
+For most purposes, consent is implied as a result of consent to treatment.
 However, in some circumstances, express, and sometimes written, consent may be required.

-We may rely on a client’s or parent’s implied consent to share personal health information with an authorized agent, as long as the sharing is related to the provision of health care and the client has not expressly stated otherwise.
+We may rely on a client’s or parent’s implied consent to share their information with an authorized agent, as long as the sharing is related to the provision of service and the client has not expressly stated otherwise.

 How We Use the Information We Collect

-- for quality assurance purposes to determine the effectiveness of services with the goal of improving services;
+- For quality assurance and accreditation purposes to determine the effectiveness of services with the goal of improving services;